ChessLogical/chesslogical/README.md

-# I like Rust lang the most, as it is far superior to other langs.
+# Rust Lang is god.

 I have done lots of different things via polymorphic handles-, never for money and always with integrity.

 All apps here are strictly as is.
+I make no claim or warranty of any app here.